 If necessary, the Alexa app prompts the user to grant the app Permissions for Location and/or Microphone.

-The following steps describe the process flow for a user who has downloaded the Alexa app and paired their AMA device with the Alexa app.
+The following steps describe the process flow for a user who already downloaded the Alexa app and paired their AMA device with the Alexa app.

-If the user is new to the Alexa app, the app prompts the user for a few pieces of personal information to complete the configuration.
+If the user is new to the Alexa app, the app prompts the user for some personal information to complete the configuration.

 The Alexa app notifies the user that setup is complete.
-The user is now able to start using Alexa with their AMA device.
+The user is now able to use Alexa with their AMA device.